node-red/cookbook.nodered.org/basic/limit-messages-rate.md

 ### Problem

-You want to limit the rate of messages to, let's say, one message per second.
+You want to limit the rate of messages to, let's say, five message per second.

 ### Solution